 A few weeks ago I looked at the calendar and realized that school was only a fortnight away and although L has kept up with his reading and math, we hadn’t spent a whole lot of time working on scissor skills and fine motor skills.
 Summer as I see it is a time to be outdoors mastering the art of climbing trees and crossing creek beds while also expanding gross motor coordination and core strength.
 However, with school right around the corner, I decided that it was time to start incorporating some activities that would reinforce his fine motor skills and there’s no better way to do this than through arts and crafts.

 This page contains affiliate links.
 Please visit our disclosure page for more information.

 Craft supplies are plentiful in our home and while sometimes we come up with complicated projects that require specific materials, other times the projects are simple, such as this one.
-Layton is a talented little artist but all artists have tools they have not yet mastered.
-His happens to be cutting with a pair of scissors.
+L is a talented little artist but all artists have tools they have not yet mastered.
+His area of need happens to be cutting with a pair of scissors.
 His cutting is haphazard and is often jagged and messy.
 Once I targeted the skill I wanted to work on I came up with this project.

 - A big empty wall